Student Health and Expatriate Plans FAQ

 Effective for policy years after July 1, 2016, student health plans are no longer required to fall within the de minimus ranges for specified actuarial metal levels (i.e. platinum, gold, silver, bronze).
 However, the plan must provide at least 60% actuarial value and disclose in the plan documents that the plan meets or exceeds the next lowest standard actuarial plan level.
 For example, if a plan has an 86% actuarial value, the plan documents must state that it meets or exceeds a “gold” metal of coverage.

 - Are student health plan issuers required to file CMS templates in binder filings?

-- No, student health plans are not sold on the Marketplace, therefore, issuers of these plans are not required to file binders that include state or federal data templates.
-However, we will need to see how the benefits/plans offered are categorized/fit into the tiered-levels i.e. Platinum, Gold, Silver and/or Bronze.
-An institution does not have to offer multiple plans/levels.
-However, DIFS does need to know in a filing which metal level(s) is/are being submitted.
+No, student health plans are not sold on the Marketplace, therefore, issuers of these plans are not required to file binders that include state or federal data templates.
+However, we will need to confirm the plan provides at least 60% actuarial value as demonstrated by the submission of Actuarial Value Calculator screenshots.
 The Unified Rate Review Template (URRT) should not be used for student health plans.
-(Changes have been proposed by CMS for 2017.)

 - Are there restrictions on how student health plans are rated?